 Sydney Science Park’s first precinct has been designed by Celestino in conjunction with Urbis and FJMT Architects.
 It delivers the key elements required to build an innovative ecosystem in a vibrant and activated community.
 The masterplan has been designed to facilitate collaboration and engagement between the Park’s users, especially its innovators and entrepreneurs.

 By encouraging walking and connectivity, the Park will promote a healthy living and working environment.
 In addition, every aspect of the park is being designed to reflect the innovation ethos.
 We are building a truly smart city that will use world-leading sustainability practices and the latest international technologies.
 The first precinct will contain approximately 160,000sqm of commercial floor space, 661 homes, 8,000sqm of retail and 9ha of open space.

 The first building to open will be one of the most sustainable and technologically advanced in Australia.
 The 30,000sqm building, to be delivered in three 10,000sqm stages, has been uniquely designed by FJMT Architects, credited with the Charles Perkins Building at Sydney University and the Tyree Building at NSW.
 The first two floors will be home to Baiada’s state-of-the-art laboratories.

 We welcome a range of local and international users from across the innovation ecosystem.
-Packages are being designed to accommodate start-ups, venture capital, educational and research institutions, and multinational companies, to name a few, and will be made available in early 2018.
+Packages are being designed to accommodate start-ups, venture capital, educational and research institutions, and multinational companies, to name a few.

 We already have partners from many of these sectors planning to move to the site and deliver the knowledge jobs of the future including;